Port Elizabeth of Yore: The first attempt at ship building

 Continue reading

-Port Elizabeth of Yore: A Brief History of the Main Public Library
+Port Elizabeth of Yore: The Main Public Library – an Unalloyed Gem

 What the saga to establish a library in Port Elizabeth indicates is the civic mindedness of its citizens.
 This is a case in point in which the denizens of the town understood that to improve society, education in general and libraries specifically had a significant role to play in this process.
 Unlike today’s public libraries which offer a free service in those days it was a “subscription” service.